Dropkickx86/csv2lua/README.md

 # csv2lua
 Module for converting CSV files to LUA tables

 Currently in an early stage.

-Currently only has one function "parse", which takes a file path to the CSV and what separator is used and returns a table with the first entry on a row as the key and the following entries as values under that key.
+Function parse takes path to the CSV and what separator is used and returns a LUA table with the data.
+If specified in function call that the CSV contains headers, the parse function will use them as indexes.
+No headers are assumed if not specified.